ajctrl/python-daikinapi-51/README.md

 ## Compatibility

-Tested with Daikin BRP051A41 Wi-Fi Interface
+Testing with Daikin BRP051A41 Wi-Fi Interface
 ## Usage

 see example.py for runnable example